Luke is a regenerative farmer first and festival founder second.

 5. Bring grazing animals back to the land.

 In 2004, Luke planted 30,000 broadleaf trees on a beautiful piece of land over looking Chew Valley Lake.
-Following his experience working in Mauritus planning the construction of eco lodges in a rainforest he set about bringing those ideas to life on his own magical space with a lake as a backdrop.
-His mother had a deep affiliation with trees, a bond that meant she felt the need to tree hug daily, her connection with nature was really strong and trees made her feel at peace.
-So when they discussed planting thousands of trees she jumped at the chance to do this and hence why they called it Martin’s Woodland in memory of the massive gap that had been left in our lives in 2003.
-Martin was her husband and Luke’s father.
+Following his experience working in Mauritus – planning the construction of eco lodges in a rainforest, he set about bringing those ideas to life in his own magical space, with a lake as a backdrop.
+His mother had a deep affiliation with trees, a bond that meant she felt the need to tree hug daily!
+Trees made her feel at peace.
+So when they discussed planting thousands of trees she jumped at the chance.
+Luke and his mother called it Martin’s Woodland in memory of Luke’s father.

-This fascinating woodland now feels like a fully fledged forest which is so exciting to see and why they use this area of land to share with others and celebrate life and special events.
-As Luke’s family strives forward with their journey towards a more regenerative future, they are planting more and more trees across the farm within permanent pastures, to develop the woodland edge benefits of a silvo-pastoral system.
+This fascinating woodland now feels like a fully fledged forest.
+As Luke’s family moves forward with their journey towards a more regenerative future, they are planting more and more trees across the farm within permanent pastures, to develop the woodland edge benefits of a silvo-pastoral system.
 Research suggests that silvopasture systems can store significant amounts of carbon in both soils and tree biomass, while maintaining or increasing productivity and providing a suite of additional benefits.
 Under silvopasture, emissions of the greenhouse gases methane and nitrous oxide continue, but are more than offset by carbon sequestration, at least until soil carbon saturation is achieved.

 Wildflower & Herbal Meadows